Caleb Baldwin (boxer): Professional career

-Baldwin's first recorded prize fight took place in 1786, when he bested a London porkpickler named Jim Gregory.
+Baldwin's first recorded prize fight took place in 1786, when he bested a London pork pickler named Jim Gregory.
 Later that year, English boxing champion Tom Johnson saw Baldwin fighting another man and became his patron.
 Johnson funded Baldwin's next fight, against highly regarded Arthur "Gypsy" Smith at Kelsey Green, a bout Baldwin dominated.

 During the years following the win against Smith, Baldwin, now known as "The Pride of Westminster," established himself as the leading lightweight fighter in England.
 On 14 May 1792 he fought to a draw against Paddington Tom Jones at Smitham Bottom.
 Baldwin then easily defeated James Kelly, an Irish shoemaker, at Wimbledon in 12 rounds, taking 15 minutes on 22 December 1800.
 A relatively modest purse of 20 guineas per side was collected.

 Baldwin was also known for participating in "bull-baiting" a sport which used dogs to harass and attack tethered bulls for the entertainment of an audience.
 Several breeds of dogs, particularly the English bull dog, were bred for this purpose.
 Though few, if any, specific accounts of his participation in the sport exist in area newspapers, Baldwin was celebrated for his skill in rushing in and catching the dog in his arms when the bull had tossed him.
 By at least one account, Baldwin participated in the sport in the Westminster area.

 Baldwin defeated James Lee, a butcher, on 25 November 1801 at Hurley Bottom, bringing down his opponent with two blows in the thirteenth and then knocking down Lee again in the final twenty-first.
 London's Morning Chronicle timed the contest at 23 minutes.
 Though his opponent was not as widely known, on 21 October 1803, Baldwin bested Jack O'Donnell in eight rounds at Wimbledon.
 A second match was sought for the sum of £100, by the backers of O'Donnell who claimed their boxer had not been at his best in their first meeting, but no record exists of the two meeting a second time.